-RNY Property Trust (ASX: RNY)
+RNY Property Trust (RNY)

-As at 30 June 2020, the combined ownership of the units in RNY by entities for which AFML is the Responsible Entity is 80.96%.
-The Fund owns 1.58% of the units in RNY.
+As at 30 June 2021, the combined ownership of the units in RNY by entities for which AFML is the Responsible Entity is 68.23%.
+The Fund held 1.07% of the units in RNY.

-Since 2 July 2018 AFML, in its capacity as the Investment Manager of RNY, has been actively working to create value from its investment in RNY, including by working with the US lender of the underlying five (5) US commercial properties by RNY, working with the property sub-manager to attract new tenants, and working with various stakeholders to improve the properties.
+Since 2 July 2018, AFML, in its capacity as the Investment Manager of RNY, has been actively working to create value from its investment in RNY, including by working with the US lender of the underlying five (5) US commercial properties held by RNY, working with the property sub-manager to attract new tenants, and working with various stakeholders to improve the properties.